CyberVerseCommunity/CVCChallenges/CONTRIBUTE.md

 Now clone newly made repository from your profile and paste your made challenge inside challenge category with proper README.md file with all necessary details.
 - [README Referance](https://github.com/CyberVerseCommunity/CVCChallenges/tree/main/Reverse%20Engineering/Level1#readme)
 - If challenge categoryis not available then create a category folder and put challenge inside it.
 Make sure you are putting your challenges in right place.
+- If challenge require any os or services kind of setup then provide that challenge as docker file so that it will be easy to manage, upload and download.

 ## Commit and Push Changes
 Commit your changes and run following command inside your terminal at project directory location.